manoharrshetty/employee/readme.md

 3. Prometheus is used for monitoring and metrics collection, providing flexibility to run on any infrastructure without relying on proprietary cloud solutions.
 4. MyBatis and EhCache are data-source agnostic, allowing the application to easily integrate with any database or caching solution, further ensuring that it’s not dependent on a specific database vendor.
 5. Spring Security and Spring Transaction are configured in a modular, flexible way, ensuring the application’s security and transaction management work across different systems and environments, without relying on vendor-specific security or transaction handling mechanisms.
+6. Spring AI enables easy integration of AI capabilities, such as machine learning models, into the application without tying the application to a specific cloud provider's AI infrastructure.
+It ensures portability by offering frameworks that allow the use of various AI tools and models across different platforms, making the solution flexible and easily adaptable to different environments.
+7. AspectJ and Spring AOP (Aspect-Oriented Programming) allow for the modularization of cross-cutting concerns such as logging, transaction management, and security, without hard-coding these concerns into business logic.
+This enables the application to maintain its flexibility and portability, allowing for easier maintenance and extension across multiple environments, free from vendor-specific constraints.

 By leveraging these technologies in a modular and cloud-agnostic way, the application ensures easy migration and deployment in various cloud environments or on-prem setups, providing long-term scalability and flexibility without the risk of vendor lock-in.